 The history of Medieval knights has its roots in the ancient world but the actual phenomenon became popular during the middle and late medieval times.
 Various factors were responsible for this rise of knighthood.
 Some of them were invasions of Vikings from the North and the Ottoman Empire from the East.

-The concept continued to evolve throughout medieval times when it became customary for kings and lords to grant estates to the knights in return for their protection.
+The concept continued to evolve throughout medieval times when it became customary for kings and lords to grant land and estates to knights in return for their protection.